-This course will guide you through the process of audio production, including live sound reinforcement, field and studio recording, multi-track studio recording and mixing, audio for video, and the basics of acoustics and studio design.
+This course will guide you through the process of audio production, including field and studio recording, multi-track studio recording and mixing, audio for video, and the basics of acoustics and studio design.
 While you will use audio theory as a foundation for understanding key principles, you will focus on practical, hands-on experiences.